Storm Reference - Introduction

 All of the above elements – nodes, properties, values, and tags – are the fundamental building blocks of the Synapse data model (see Data Model - Terminology).
 As such, an understanding of the Synapse data model is essential to effective use of Storm.

-Whitespace characters (i.e., spaces) are used within the Storm CLI to delimit command line arguments.
+Whitespace characters (i.e., spaces) are used within Storm to separate command line arguments.
 Specifically, whitespace characters are used to separate commands, command arguments, command operators, variables and literals.

-When entering a query/command on the Storm CLI, one or more whitespace characters are required between the following command line arguments:
+When entering a query/command in Storm, one or more whitespace characters are required between the following command line arguments:

 A command (such as